-Attorney general orders probe into mistreatment of gay employees
+U.S. attorney general orders probe into mistreatment of gay employees

 Based on an October 2018 survey, the group found, gay, lesbian and transgender employees felt the workplace environment was “no longer the welcoming, inclusive environment” it used to be.

+In particular, the survey identified concerns inside both the FBI and BOP - the two largest components of the Justice Department.
+It also uncovered repeated criticism within the FBI Academy, the agency’s law enforcement training and research center, over how gay people are evaluated and treated.

+Representatives from the FBI and BOP could not be reached for immediate comment.

-Reporting by Sarah N. Lynch; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Sarah N. Lynch; editing by Chizu Nomiyama and Tom Brown